Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Choldrith (MPMM).md

 aliases: ["Choldrith"]
 ---
 # Choldrith
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-77, Volo's Guide to Monsters p.
-132*
+77*

 Choldriths are monstrous spiderlike creatures originally created to serve Lolth.
 They rule colonies of chitines (in this book) and lead them into battle in Lolth's war against her enemies.